 High blood pressure

-MMMental health and wellbeing of children and young people.
+Mental health and wellbeing and suicide prevention

 Cross cutting themes including facilitating collective action, CPD and events, intelligence, communications and sector led improvement support the key collaborative priorities.